iechor/docs/content/compose/_index.md

 - /compose/completion/
 ---

-Docker Compose is a tool for defining and running multi-container applications.
+iEchor Compose is a tool for defining and running multi-container applications.
 It is the key to unlocking a streamlined and efficient development and deployment experience.

 Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services